jackiecwv/SDS-CP038-banktermpredict/advanced/submissions/team-members/patrick-githendu/Report.md

 | Computation           | Slower, more precise                      | Faster, less precise          |
 | Output                | Feature contributions (per prediction)     | Feature weights (per example) |

+**Recommendation:**

+> SHAP is used in the notebook to explain the neural network’s predictions and to identify the most important features influencing the outcome.
+This provides more reliable and comprehensive insights for this dataset than LIME.